wariua/man-pages-ko/docs/pthread_cond_timedwait(3p).md

 <tt>[[pthread_cond_broadcast()|pthread_cond_broadcast(3p)]]</tt>

-POSIX.1-2008 Base Definitions 권, <em>4.11절 Memory Synchronization</em>, `<pthread.h>`
+POSIX.1-2008 Base Definitions 권, *4.11절 Memory Synchronization*, `<pthread.h>`

 ## COPYRIGHT

 Portions of this text are reprinted and reproduced in electronic form from IEEE Std 1003.1, 2013 Edition, Standard for Information Technology -- Portable Operating System Interface (POSIX), The Open Group Base Specifications Issue 7, Copyright (C) 2013 by the Institute of Electrical and Electronics Engineers, Inc and The Open Group.
 (This is POSIX.1-2008 with the 2013 Technical Corrigendum 1 applied.)
 In the event of any discrepancy between this version and the original IEEE and The Open Group Standard, the original IEEE and The Open Group Standard is the referee document.
-The original Standard can be obtained online at http://www.unix.org/online.html .
+The original Standard can be obtained online at <http://www.unix.org/online.html>.

 Any typographical or formatting errors that appear in this page are most likely to have been introduced during the conversion of the source files to man page format.
-To report such errors, see https://www.kernel.org/doc/man-pages/reporting_bugs.html .
+To report such errors, see <https://www.kernel.org/doc/man-pages/reporting_bugs.html>.

 ----